SuadeLabs/fire/documentation/properties/type.md

 ### isa
 An ISA is an individual savings account which is a scheme of investment satisfying the conditions prescribed in the UK's [ISA Regulations][uk-isa].

+### ira
+A trust created or organized in the United States for the exclusive benefit of an individual or his beneficiaries.
+See [US Code 408][ira]

 ### money_market
 A money market account is an interest-bearing account that typically pays a higher interest rate than a savings account, and which provides the account holder with limited check-writing ability.